kbryan3/ECE5813_Project2/Project2_Readme.md

 This project flashes an LED in a given order as well as changes the LED color every three ON/OFF cycles.
 The main() is located in project2.c while led.c/.h contains the functions for initializing and blinking the LEDs.
 The makefile is used to generate the executables for the FRDM or PC platform.
+Many other driver/board files are also in this repository for use on the FRDM-KL25Z.

 *There is code taken from https://stackoverflow.com/questions/5141960/get-the-current-time-in-c which is pointed out in the led.c file*